 b.
 To prevent the development and propagation of cracks due to differential settlement.

 c.
-To transfer the incoming load from the superstructure evenly to the foundation below.
+To evenly transfer the incoming Load from the superstructure to the foundation below.

-It has also been found that the plinth beams tend to reduce the length of the columns and thus reduce their slenderness ratio and the effective length.
+It has also been found that the plinth beams tend to reduce the length of the columns, thus reducing their slenderness ratio and practical size.